Alcohol Rehab Center in a Tranquil Setting

 You may also continue treatment in an outpatient setting.
 This could include meeting with others multiple times a week to discuss staying sober while living in the real world.
 Aftercare resources may also include a list of therapists in your insurance network if your counselor feels you need additional one-on-one therapy.

 Paying for inpatient alcohol rehab does not have to be as pricey as one may assume.
 If you have insurance, there’s a good chance that your provider will cover an inpatient alcohol rehab visit.
-In fact, many clients can receive treatment for little to no out-of-pocket expense.
+In fact, many clients can receive treatment at little to no out-of-pocket expense.

 When you call us at Sunshine Behavioral Health, our experts will work quickly to verify your insurance benefits and help you make sense of your situation.
 We will go over your treatment options and help you understand which approach is best for you or your loved one.